pandas-dev/pandas/doc/source/user_guide/timeseries.rst

 Timestamp limitations
 ---------------------

-Since pandas represents timestamps in nanosecond resolution, the time span that can be represented using a 64-bit integer is limited to approximately 584 years:
+The limits of timestamp representation depend on the chosen resolution.
+For nanosecond resolution, the time span that can be represented using a 64-bit integer is limited to approximately 584 years:

 .. ipython:: python

    pd.Timestamp.min
    pd.Timestamp.max

+When choosing second-resolution, the available range grows to  ``+/- 2.9e11 years``.
+Different resolutions can be converted to each other through ``as_unit``.

 .. seealso::